Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The backward calculation algorithm

 so that $\psi(r\phi(r))=r$, $r>0$.
 The solution of the equilibrium equations can be written as

 for $0\leq t\leq k$.
-Since in two-periods single-good overlapping generations economies an equilibrium is fully defined by any of its real return rates, our aim is to calculate $r_{0}>0$ that yields an element of $\mathcal{H}^{PO}$.
+Since in overlapping generations economies with two-periods-living households and a single good per period an equilibrium is fully defined by any of its real return rates, our aim is to calculate $r_{0}>0$ that yields an element of $\mathcal{H}^{PO}$.
 Notice that (\ref{eq1Ex2}) implies

 with $p^{k}_{1}=\pi_{1}(\mathcal{H}^{PO}_{k})$, $k\geq1$, and $\pi_{1}(\cdot)$ the respective canonical projection.
 Theorem \ref{theoAlgorithmFinal} states that